valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

   map.setView([41.9067,-89.0688], 11);
   ```

 3. Save your edits and refresh the browser.
 You should see Leaflet map controls and an updated attribution, and the map should be centered at the location specified.
-CHANGE THESE TO PROPER COORDINATES

 Your `<script>` section of the `<body>` should look like this:
 ```html